ST AIRBORNE, 101

 US CAVALRY – 3RD BRIGADE

 BRAVO TROOP – WAR RAKKASANS

 Chad was born on March 15, 1990 in West Allis WI and grew up in Franklin WI until he was 15 when his parents were transferred to Georgia.
 He was the only child of Brian and Shanon Coleman.

 From the time he was old enough to realize what a soldier was he knew that was what he wanted to be.
 All his toys including guns, soldiers, tanks, jeeps GI Joe’s and camouflage clothing revolved around the Armed Forces.
 He knew every war movie ever made and could quote the lines before the actors could say them.
-He never met a veteran or an enlisted man that he didn’t love.
+He never met a veteran or an enlisted man that he didn’t love, he actually become a veteran himself.
+He was able to finish his studies thanks to the online university for military.
 He wanted to hear all their war stories and he had the unique ability to bring himself to whatever age level he was with.
 At a very young age his grandpa took him to a gun safety course and the firing range so that when he was old enough he could go “up north” hunting with his Pops and grandpa.
 He loved the hunting camp where he could play cards all night and hunt all day.
 Fishing was his second love and he spent many hours on the small lakes and on his grandpa’s charter boat.

 Chad was not your usual teenager, his hair was always kept short, his pants were never falling down and his favorite outfit was Wrangler Jeans (with a belt), flannel shirt, hunting boots and baseball cap.
 He always stayed true to himself and only hung with kids that loved what he loved.